 Representing these interrelationships can be achieved with Fragment References, as they are understood by both you (the author) and the headless applications.

-As an author you’re not responsible for defining these relationships (that’s done by the Content Architect when creating the Content Fragment Model), but you need to know how to recognize and edit the references.
+As an author you are not responsible for defining these relationships (that is done by the Content Architect when creating the Content Fragment Model), but you need to know how to recognize and edit the references.

 Authoring Fragment References is fairly straightforward (though usually the field will not be labelled as Fragment Reference).
-You can either type in the reference directly, or (more likely) select the folder icon to open a browser that allows you to navigate and select the fragment you need.
+You can either type in the reference directly, or (more likely) select the folder icon to open a browser that lets you navigate and select the fragment you need.

 The definition of the Content Fragment Model controls: